Skip to main content

 How Nutrients Move

-In general, nutrients can be divided into two categories: mobile and immobile.
+People generally divide nutrients into two categories: mobile and immobile.

-Mobile nutrients such as nitrogen (N), phosphorus (P), potassium (K), and magnesium (Mg) can be translocated from the lower foliage to the new developing growth when nutrient demands exceed what the plant can uptake.
+Mobile nutrients such as nitrogen (N), phosphorus (P), potassium (K), and magnesium (Mg) can be translocated.
+They move from the lower foliage to the new developing growth when nutrient demands exceed what the plant can uptake.

 Immobile nutrients include iron (Fe), manganese (Mn), calcium (Ca), boron (B), zinc (Zn), sulfur (S), copper (Cu), and molybdenum (Mo).
-Immobile elements cannot be translocated throughout the plant to satisfy the demands of new growth.
+Immobile elements cannot be translocated throughout the plant.
+They cannot satisfy the demands of new growth.
 When assessing visual nutrient deficiencies, utilizing the location of the visual symptoms is important in identifying the problem.

-For example, “interveinal chlorosis” is observed when the leaf tissue between the veins turns yellow while the veins remain green, creating a distinct pattern.
-This symptom is commonly associated with deficiencies in nutrients like Mg, Fe, or Mn.
+For example, when the leaf tissue between the veins turns yellow while the veins remain green, it creates a distinct pattern known as “interveinal chlorosis.”
+This symptom typically indicates nutrient deficiencies in elements like magnesium (Mg), iron (Fe), or manganese (Mn).

 Diagnosing Nutrient Deficiencies